libsdl-org/SDL/docs/README-migration.md

 SDL_GL_DeleteContext() has been renamed to SDL_GL_DestroyContext to match SDL naming conventions (and glX/EGL!).

-SDL_GL_GetSwapInterval() takes the interval as an output parameter and returns SDL_TRUE if the function succeeds or SDL_FALSE if there was an error.
+SDL_GL_GetSwapInterval() takes the interval as an output parameter and returns true if the function succeeds or false if there was an error.

 SDL_GL_GetDrawableSize() has been removed.
 SDL_GetWindowSizeInPixels() can be used in its place.